-- The Multipurpose Senior Services Program (MSSP) provides both social and health care management services to assist individuals to remain in their own homes and communities.
+- The Multipurpose Senior Services Program (MSSP) provides both social and health care management services to assist individuals to remain in their own homes and communities. - While most of the program participants also receive In-Home Supportive Services, MSSP provides on-going care coordination, links participants to other needed community services and resources, coordinates with health care providers, and purchases some needed - If you have questions, please call IEHP DualChoice at 1-877-273-IEHP (4347), 8am-8pm (PST), 7 days a week, including holidays.
+TTY users should call 1-800-718-4347.
+The call is free.
+For more information, visit www.iehp.org.

-- While most of the program participants also receive In-Home Supportive Services, MSSP provides on-going care coordination, links participants to other needed community services and resources, coordinates with health care providers, and purchases some needed services that are not otherwise available to prevent or delay institutionalization.
+services that are not otherwise available to prevent or delay institutionalization.
 The total annual combined cost of care management and other services must be lower than the cost of receiving care in a skilled nursing facility.

 - A team of health and social service professionals provides each MSSP participant with a

 complete health and psychosocial assessment to determine needed services.
 The team

 then works with the MSSP participant, their physician, family, and others to develop an

 individualized care plan.
 Services include:

 - care management

 - o adult day care

 - minor home repair/maintenance

 - supplemental in-home chore, personal care, and protective supervision services

 - respite services

 - transportation services

 - counseling and therapeutic services

 - meal services

 - o communication services (such as translation/interpretation).

-- Members who are enrolled in the MSSP Waiver and were transitioned into Medi-Cal Managed Care can remain enrolled in the MSSP Waiver while also receiving benefits
+- Members who are enrolled in the MSSP Waiver can remain enrolled in the MSSP Waiver while also receiving benefits provided by our plan.

-- ?

-provided by our plan.
 Our plan works with your MSSP provider to coordinate the services you receive.

-Your care coordinator can help you apply for MSSP.
+- Your care coordinator can help you apply for MSSP.

+- San Bernardino County MSSP (877) 565-2020

+- Riverside County MSSP (877) 932-4100